ahmed-elgaml11/Learning-Platform-opensource/os.md

 #### data definition:

-consept of somebody completing some content which can be an object with id, num of items, timeline, userid,.. and finally we can map it into db.
+consept of somebody completing some topic which can be an object with id, title, content, expected duration and finally we can map it into db.
 ___

-### once of defining the data we should define endpoints
+### once of defining the data we should define endpoints: